...

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free, No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

-Self-Harm Treatments & Therapy
+Treatments & Therapy

 There are effective treatments for self-harm that can allow a person to feel in control again.

-Kinds of therapy can help, depending on the diagnosis.
+Kinds of therapy can help, depending on the diagnosis:

 In many cases, people who self-harm also suffer from mental health disorders.
 A psychologist can assess whether there are any underlying mental health conditions.
 Psychologists can provide management strategies and treatments that can help you feel better.